Hans Caspar von Bothmer

-Johann Caspar Graf von Bothmer (also called Hans Caspar Graf von Bothmer; 1656–1732) was a Hanoverian diplomat and politician.
+Hans Caspar Graf von Bothmer (1656 – 5 February 1732) was a Hanoverian diplomat and politician.
 He is most notable for his time spent in Britain after 1701, when he served as an advisor to several British monarchs.

-Early career
+Early life and career

 Bothmer was a member of the household Sophia Dorothea, wife of George the son and heir of the Ernest Augustus, Duke of Hanover while George was taking part in the Siege of Vienna in 1683.
 He rose in the service of the family, elevated after 1692 from Dukes to Electors of Hanover, performing a series of diplomatic missions. and in 1701 he was appointed as the Hanoverian envoy in London.
 The Act of Settlement established that following Queen Anne, the crown should pass to her nearest Protestant relations.
 This meant the distant Hanoverian branch of the family rather than her Catholic half-brother James Stuart, the Jacobite claimant.
 He was appointed an Imperial Baron in 1696, and was known in London as Baron von Bothmer even after he was elevated to the title of Imperial Count in 1713.